covcom/205CDE/06 Advanced CSS3/README.md

 - List bullets are removed by setting `list-style: none`.
 - Second-level list items are set, by default, hidden: `visibility:hidden`.
-- Whenever the mouse pointer hovers over the first-level list item, the second level list-item is set visible.
+- Whenever the mouse pointer hovers over the first-level list item, the second level list item is set visible.
 The selector `nav ul li:hover > li` points to those `li` items that are descendants of `nav`, `ul`, and (one that a mouse hovers over) `li` elements.

 ### Test your understanding